Slackadays/Clipboard/README.md

 Cut, copy, and paste files wherever you want, all from the comfort of your terminal!
 This is the ultimate clipboard system for the command line.

 Clipboard...
-- is tiny.
+- is **really tiny**.
 Clipboard rings in at mere tens of kilobytes for most platforms.
-- is simple.
+- is **really simple**.
 Clipboard takes no time to learn because there's nothing to learn.
-- just works everywhere.
-All you need is a C++17 compiler.
+- is **discoverable**.
+I never found out about other implementation of terminal clipboards because they were undiscoverable.
+- **just works everywhere**.
+Clipboard has zero platform-specific code.
+- **looks pretty**.
+Colors make everything nicer. 🌈
-- saves time.
+- **saves time**.
 Stop making temporary directories or memorizing file locations!

 ## Copy
 `clipboard copy (file) [files]`